InformaticsMatters/nextflow-pcluster/README.md

         --acl public-read

 ## Creating a cluster configuration user
-From this point on we will be running the `pcluster` command-line utility to configure and manage the actual cluster.
+From here we will be running the `pcluster` command-line utility to configure and manage the actual cluster.
 All we've done so far is prepare the ground for the formation of the cluster.